catid/dataloader/README.md

 ## Discussion

-It's a good fit for speeding up training for small-scale LM experiments (concatenating short strings, pipelining/parallelism).
-So you train much faster.
+It's a good fit for speeding tokens/second training throughput for small-scale LM experiments (concatenating short strings, pipelining/parallelism).
 The defaults for sharding are FineWeb-Edu with tiktoken 50k vocab but it supports any n_vocab or even just plain text.

 It also has a few rare features like how it flags whether or not each batch row is a continuation from the previous context.
 This means you can do more unusual-but-interesting things like carrying-over SSM state between contexts when doing gradient accumulation.